Code reuse: Components

 A component, in an object-oriented extent, represents a set of collaborative classes (or only one class) and its interfaces.
 The interfaces are responsible for enabling the replacement of components.
 Reusable components can also be isolated and synchronized between SCM repositories using component source code management technologies (CSCM).

 Outside computers

 The whole concept of "code reuse" can also encompass engineering applications outside software.
 For instance, parametric modeling in computer-aided design allows for creating reusable designs.
 Standardization results in creation of interoperable parts that can be then reused in many contexts.

 Criticism

 Code reuse results in dependency on the component being reused.
 Rob Pike opined that "A little copying is better than a little dependency".
 When he joined Google, the company was putting heavy emphasis on code reuse.
 He believes that Google's codebase still suffers from results of that former policy in terms of compilation speed and maintainability.

+Reusable code requires usually more effort to write and design.
+Fred Brooks discusses the significantly higher cost associated with that effort in his essays "The Tar Pit" and "No Silver Bullet" The fallacy is that effort is often spent without careful understanding of the mechanisms through which that cost will be redeemed.
+The justification often comes from incorrectly drawing parallels to reusable parts in a physical manufacturing process.
+Incorrect because writing code is analogous to design of a single product rather than production of multiple units.